Shared Anchor Load Resolution & Capacity Verification

 Anchor Load Aggregation

-Loads from all connected lines are combined into anchor-level demand.
-This allows going from a multi-linear action to a single line load that allows for it’s capacity check.
+Loads from all connected lines are combined into a single anchor-level demand, integrating both vectorial force resolution and torsional effects.
+This enables the transition from a multi-line system to a unified load state suitable for capacity verification.

 Shared Anchor Load Resolution